A personal umbrella policy is probably the most underutilized and yet most important insurance policies someone can purchase.

 The same goes for your home insurance.
 If someone is injured on your property and they sue you for more than your policy limits, without an umbrella you could be stuck holding the bag (think: assets, future wages, etc).

-I came across a great umbrella article recently that explains the coverage much more elegantly than I can: The New York Times There’s a lot of really great information in the article.
+I came across a great umbrella article that explains the coverage much more elegantly than I can: The New York Times There’s a lot of really great information in the article.
 Take a look!